NEWS > General

 Jess Draper - Coach of the Month

 Jess Draper is an EA Level 2 Dressage Specialist Coach who lives on the beautiful Bellarine Peninsula in Victoria.
-She is also an accredited A Level Dressage Judge and was recently named the EA Coach of the Month, for August 2024.
+She is a former A Level Dressage Judge and was recently named the EA Coach of the Month, for August 2024.

 Jess brings to her role the knowledge and passion of a strong family involvement in horses through competing, horse breeding, training, riding, coaching and judging.
 Jess is proud of the direction that her formative years have taken her.